cnj-digital/Laravel-test/README.md

  - Form handling in React
  - The form must upload data without a page reload (upload indicator is not required)
  - Show error on upload/parse failure (it should work only if the data is in the same format as the provided dataset)
- - If the optional checkbox is ticked it inserts the data into the database (this part is **optional**)
+ - If the optional checkbox is ticked it inserts the data into the database
  - On data upload show the average of all prices sold, count of all houses sold, number of crimes in 2011, and the average price per year in the London area (check provided image)

 The dataset is available in this repo and is taken from here: https://www.kaggle.com/justinas/housing-in-london/data